vacekj/regenscore/src/DOCS.md

 This is data that can be queried directly from the chain, either OP or Ethereum

 - #1 did they sell the airdrop?
 How many % did they sell?
 Only count first TX after airdrop

 - #4 Being Paid from treasury

+Fetch and update all txs from the treasury to different addresses, save the individual txs.

 - #5 Contributor POAPs

+https://documentation.poap.tech/reference/getactionsscan-5, check against known POAPs

 - #8 OP Delegate

+https://optimistic.etherscan.io/address/0x4200000000000000000000000000000000000042 watch the DelegateVotesChanged event and update the newBalance amount.

 - #14 GTC Holder

+Etherscan api for gtc holding

 - #15 OP Holder

+Etherscan api for OP holdings (on Optimism chain)

+- #18 ETH Staker

+DepositProcessed event on 0x00000000219ab540356cbb839cbe05303d7705fa

+- #19 OP Liq provider

+TODO: where?

+- #20 Bridged to OP from Mainnet

+https://etherscan.io/address/0xbfb731cd36d26c2a7287716de857e4380c73a64a watch for events here

+- #21 Made txs on Optimism
+- #22 Interacted with a contract
+- #23 Deployed a contract
+- #21 Deployed a Gnosis safe
+- #21 Executed a tx with a gnosis safe

 ## Off-chain